trussworks/Engineering-Playbook/documentation/intro-to-docs.md

 text.
 If people cannot follow from one paragraph to the next (seeing them both on the screen at the same time), this is especially difficult.
 If you need to use large graphics, use thumbnails and link to the larger version to prevent them from being too distracting.
+Graphics can also make your docs less accessible, so captions and alt text are important.

 ### Keep individual documents short -- but not too short